indiana-university/rivet-docs/content/components/page-content/step-indicator.md

 Use the step indicator component to help users keep track of their progress in a multi-step process, such as an application form.

-{{< alert variant="warning" title="Intended usage" >}}
-The step indicator component is intended to communicate progress through an interactive, multi-step form or similar applications.
-For static content, a timeline is more appropriate.
-We are currently working on a timeline solution for Rivet.
-Learn more about the status of the timeline component on [Github](https://github.com/indiana-university/rivet-source/issues/18).
-{{< /alert >}}

 ## Basic step indicator